OneMadGypsy/tkinter-column-select/README.md

 - Any method of box-selection can be performed in any direction

 - Creating a box-selection of no width will produce a multiline-caret.
-You can type at the multiline-caret, and whatever you type will appear on every active line.
-Using `Shift`+`Arrow` you can move the caret around in the direction of the Arrow press.
-Pressing `BackSpace` will perform a backspace operation on every active line.
+    - You can type at the multiline-caret, and whatever you type will appear on every active line.
+    - Using `Shift`+`Arrow` you can move the caret around in the direction of the arrow press.
+    - Pressing `BackSpace` will perform a backspace operation on every active line.

 - With any selection active, pressing `Left` or `Right` will deselect and move the caret to the beginning (left) or end (right) of the former selection